febriadj/lk21-api/README.md

 GET /popular/movies?page=5
 ```

-## FAQs
+## FAQ

 <details>
   <summary><strong>What is LK21?</strong></summary>

 LK21 (LayarKaca21) is a large-scale Indonesian streaming service that offers you to watch movies, animations, and series with Indonesian subtitles.
-This is a popular #1 streaming service in Indonesia because LK21 serves thousands of films from around the world such as the US, Japan, Korea, and more for free.
+This is a popular #1 streaming service in Indonesia because LK21 serves thousands of movies from around the world such as the US, Japan, Korea, and more for free.

 </details>

 <details>
   <summary><strong>Is this the Official LK21 API?</strong></summary>

-NO, it's unofficial LK21 API, I fetch their films by web scraping with Node.js, [@axios](https://www.npmjs.com/package/axios), and [@cheerio](https://www.npmjs.com/package/cheerio).
+NO, it's unofficial LK21 API, I fetch their movies by web scraping with Node.js, [@axios](https://www.npmjs.com/package/axios), and [@cheerio](https://www.npmjs.com/package/cheerio).

 </details>